pmean/classes/general/course-expectations.md

 You must **prepare the report/presentation yourself**.
 Do not ask someone else to write your paper or develop your presentation slides. **Do not plagiarize** any other works.
 You can **reuse work** that you have done in another class or in your job, but be sure to acknowledge this appropriately.
 You can **use Internet resources** like large language models to help develop your report/presentation, but you alone are responsible for the accuracy of your work.

-Once the first draft of the report/presentation is written, you can get ask fellow students and/or colleagues for **help from  on grammar, style, and organization**.
+Once the first draft of the report/presentation is written, you can get ask fellow students and/or colleagues for **help on grammar, style, and organization**.
 In fact, this is encouraged.
 Please be sure to **acknowledge any assistance** you have received.
 It won't affect your grade, but it is a nice habit to develop. **Cite any Internet resources** that you rely on, including the use of large language models.

 ## Quizzes and final exams